-The direct conversion of agricultural land to highway right of way is an estimated 1,571 to 1,764 acres for the B Alternatives, 1,082 to 1,408 acres for the C Alternatives, 1,465 to 1,857 acres for the M Alternatives, 1,091 to 1,381 acres for the O Alternatives and 1,354 to 1,832 acres for the P Alternatives.
+The direct conversion of agricultural land to highway right of way is an estimated 1,571-1,764 acres for the B Alternatives, 1,082-1,408 acres for the C Alternatives, 1,465-1,857 acres for the M Alternatives, 1,091-1,381 acres for the O Alternatives and 1,354-1,832 acres for the P Alternatives.
+Direct impacts from RPA P range from 1,272-1,832 acres, and Alternative R could directly impact up to 146 acres.
 These totals include the direct impacts by the Local Improvements associated with each alternative.
-See

-Table 9: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen
+See Table 10: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen Local Improvements.
+There are no Local Improvements associated with Alternative R.

-Local Improvements.